Map of Europe - itinerary for a winter Eurotrip

 We’ll spend a total of 2 months abroad, and will be working remotely for 5 of the 8 weeks.
 This means that this digital nomad trip itinerary is a fairly slow one as most of our sightseeing will be done on weekday evenings and weekends.

-If you wanted to plan something similar but at a faster pace, the itinerary could be completed in 3-4 weeks.
+If you wanted to plan something similar but at a faster pace, this winter Europe itinerary could be completed in 3-4 weeks.
 Also, if this is your first time to Europe (or just to Germany) it might be worth swapping out Leipzig with Berlin.
 I absolutely love Berlin but wanted to visit somewhere new in eastern Germany for this trip!

 Winter Eurotrip itinerary map - Amsterdam to Zagreb